shikha-03/SCT_ML_02/README.md

 ​

 # Technologies used
-Python.
-​
+Python.​
-NumPy, pandas for data manipulation.
+NumPy, pandas for data manipulation.​
-​
-Matplotlib, Seaborn for visualization.
+Matplotlib, Seaborn for visualization.​
-​
 Scikit-learn for K-Means clustering and evaluation metrics.
 ​

 # Results
-Grouped customers into meaningful segments using K-Means clustering based on purchase history.
-​
-Exported a labeled dataset (clustered_customers.csv) that can be used for marketing and business strategy.
+Grouped customers into meaningful segments using K-Means clustering based on purchase history.​ Exported a labeled dataset (clustered_customers.csv) that can be used for marketing and business strategy.
 ​